 "I am very proud of what we have accomplished at UNLV in my time here," Knight said.
 "I can remember the first time we qualified for nationals (in 1989) and how excited we were just to make it there.
 Now I feel that we have moved to the next level where our players expect to go to nationals and are ready to compete for the national championship every year.

 “Winning our three national titles (one team in 1998 and two individuals in 1991 and 2004) has been a dream come true for myself and the school.
 We felt that as a team we had been a serious contender prior to winning it all, and to get over the top really legitimized our program.
 Winning those championships is a reflection of the outstanding young men that we have had in our program and all of the hard work and effort they have given through the years, both on and off the golf course."

-Since Knight came to UNLV, 11 of his players have gone on to play on the PGA TOUR and eight of those are still active and have combined for 21 PGA TOUR titles, including Adam Scott's win at the 2013 Masters.
+Since Knight came to UNLV, 11 of his players have gone on to play on the PGA TOUR and nine of those are still active and have combined for 25 PGA Tour titles, including Adam Scott's win at the 2013 Masters.